rjspyk5/parcel-go-client/README.md

 ## Key Features

-- Responsive Navbar with dynamic user options and a profile picture dropdown.
-- Role-based dashboards for Users, Delivery Men, and Admins with specific menu options and pages.
+- Role-based dashboards for Users, Delivery Men, and Admins.
-- Admins can view and manage all parcels, users, and deliverymen from a comprehensive dashboard.
-- Admins can assign delivery men to parcels and update parcel statuses.
-- Users can book new parcels by filling out a detailed form.
-- Users can view, update, cancel, and filter their bookings based on status.
+- Users can book and manage parcels.
-- Users can leave reviews for delivery men after parcel delivery.
-- Delivery men can view their assigned deliveries with detailed information.
-- Delivery men can mark parcels as delivered or canceled.
-- Delivery men can view and manage user reviews of their delivery performance.
+- Delivery men can view and update assigned deliveries.
-- Interactive statistics for admins showing app usage data, bookings by date, and delivery status comparisons.
+- Admins can manage parcels, users, and deliverymen.
-- Secure login and registration system with email/password and Google OAuth options.
+- Secure login with email/password and Google OAuth.
-- JWT-based authentication for secure API endpoints.

 ## Technology Stack